 P3 LLC was founded on April 12, 2017 and began commercial operations on April 20, 2017 to provide population health management services on an at-risk basis to insurance plans offering medical coverage to Medicare beneficiaries under Medicare Advantage programs.
 Medicare Advantage programs are insurance products created solely for Medicare beneficiaries.
-Insurance plans contract directly with the Centers for Medicare and Medicaid Services ("CMS") to offer Medicare beneficiaries benefits that replace traditional Medicare fee-forservice ("FFS") coverage.
+Insurance plans contract directly with the Centers for Medicare and Medicaid Services ("CMS") to offer Medicare beneficiaries benefits that replace traditional Medicare fee-for-service ("FFS") coverage.

-On December 3, 2021, (the "Closing Date"), P3 and P3 LLC consummated a series of business combinations pursuant to which, among other things, P3 LLC merged with and into FAC Merger Sub LLC, a Delaware limited liability company and wholly owned subsidiary of the Company ("Merger Sub") (the "P3 Merger"), with Merger Sub as the surviving company, which was renamed P3 LLC, and FAC-A Merger Sub Corp., a Delaware corporation and a wholly owned subsidiary of P3, FAC-B Merger Sub Corp., a Delaware corporation and a wholly owned subsidiary of the P3 (together with FAC-A Merger Sub Corp., the "Merger Corps") merged with and into CPF P3 Blocker-A, LLC, a Delaware limited liability company, CPF P3 Blocker-B, LLC a Delaware limited liability company (together with CPF P3 Blocker-A, LLC, the "Blockers"), with the Blockers as the surviving entities and wholly owned subsidiaries of P3 (collectively, the "Business Combinations").
+On December 3, 2021, (the "Closing Date"), P3 and P3 LLC consummated a series of business combinations pursuant to which, among other things, P3 LLC merged with and into FAC Merger Sub LLC, a Delaware limited liability company and wholly owned subsidiary of the Company ("Merger Sub") (the "P3 Merger"), with Merger Sub as the surviving company, which was renamed P3 LLC, and FAC-A Merger Sub Corp., a Delaware corporation and a wholly owned subsidiary of the P3 (together with FAC-A Merger Sub Corp., the "Merger Corps") merged with and into CPF P3 Blocker-A, LLC, a Delaware limited liability company, CPF P3 Blocker-B, LLC a Delaware limited liability company (together with CPF P3 Blocker-A, LLC, the "Blockers"), with the Blockers as the surviving entities and wholly owned subsidiaries of P3 (collectively, the "Business Combinations").
 Upon completion of the Business Combinations (the "Closing"), the Company was organized in an "Up-C" structure in which P3 directly owned approximately 17.1% of the common units of P3 LLC ("Common Units") and became the sole manager of P3 LLC.
 Following the Closing, substantially all of the Company's assets are held and operations are conducted by P3 LLC, and P3's only assets are equity interests in P3 LLC.